apiobuild/docs/content/docs/apps/chopin/introduction.md

 ### Payment Integration

 Chopin currently offers **[Stripe](https://stripe.com/payments)** for your customers to pay through credit cards.
-Integrating digital payments allows Chopin to **verify the transactions in realtime and post the result** to google sheet, so you don't have to manually confirm each payment or check the amount totals.
+Integrating digital payments allows Chopin to **verify the transactions in realtime and post the result** to Google Sheets, so you don't have to manually confirm each payment or check the amount totals.

 You can also provide your **[Zelle](https://www.zellepay.com/)**, **[Venmo](https://venmo.com/)**, or **[PayPal.Me](https://www.paypal.com/paypalme/)** account information as manual payment options.
-While these manual transactions can't be verified, we will record customers' payment method in the google sheet.
+While these manual transactions can't be verified automatically, we will record customers' payment method in the google sheet.

+{{< alert icon="💡" text="Full list of manual payments supported by Chopin →" rel-href="/docs/apps/chopin/payments/#offline-manual-payment-options" >}}

 ### Shipping and Discount Options